 Piety level ***: "Slime Creature"

 - You are shielded from corrosive effects.
-This functions exactly like wearing an amulet of resist corrosion.
+This functions exactly like wearing a ring of resist corrosion.
 (Passive)

 Piety level ****: "Dissolving [Species]"